BerkeleyAutomation/gqcnn/docs/source/install/install.rst

 Python Installation
 ~~~~~~~~~~~~~~~~~~~

-Python-only installation is intended for users who are **only interested in training GQ-CNNs or grasp planning on saved RGBD images**, not
+The Python-only installation is intended for users who are **only interested in 1) Training GQ-CNNs or 2) Grasp planning on saved RGBD images**, not
 interfacing with a physical robot.
 If you have intentions of using GQ-CNNs for grasp planning on a physical robot, we suggest you `install as a ROS package`_.